buildtesters/buildtest/docs/contributing/setup.rst

 Contribution is not easy, so we created this document to describe how to get you setup so you can contribute back and make everyone's life easier.

-PreparationContribution is not easy, so we created this document to describe how to get you setup so you can contribute back and make everyone's life easier.

 GitHub Account
 --------------